esride-nik/arcgis-experience-builder-docker-installer/README.md

 ## How it works

-I won't bundle ExB and all third-party sources in a container to put it on Docker hub.
-First of all, it would be a quite large container and second, that would count as redistribution of software that I don't own and I would surely run into licencing issues.
+I won't bundle ExB and all third-party sources in an image to put it on Docker hub.
+First of all, it would be a quite large and second, I'd like to avoid redistributing software that I don't own and running into licencing issues.

 Instead, this repo provides
 1. an installation script to run <b>the installation process</b> in just one step